markhao-cb/BDMI/README.md

 [Details][phase-one]

-### Phase 2: Viewing Movie Info and Adding Comments (~2 days)
+### Phase 2: Viewing Movie Info and Adding Reviews (~4 days)
 I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to view a list of movies and their grades, or view movies castings, add comments, and grade the movie in its show page inside a single Backbone app.
+By the end of this phase, users will be able to view a list of movies and their grades, or view movies castings, add reviews, and grade the movie in its show page inside a single Backbone app.

 [Details][phase-two]

-### Phase 3: Searching for Movies by title (~1 days)
+### Phase 3: Search (~3 days)
-I'll need to add `search` routes to Movies controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `MoviesIndex` subviews.
-I'll have a movie rank system based on the users grade.
-Users will be able to view the rank of all movies or based on their type tag.
+I'll need to add `search` routes to Movies and actors controllers.
+On the Backbone side, there will be a `SearchResults` composite view has `MoviesIndex` subviews and `ActorIndex` subviews.

 [Details][phase-three]

-### Phase 4: Ranking System (~1 days)
+### Phase 4: Play trailer and personal list(~2 days)
-I'll have a movie rank system based on the users grade.
-Users will be able to view the rank of all movies or based on their tags.
+I'll use YouTube api to embed YouTube player and play trailer in movie's show page.
+I'll have a user homepage which contains `UserReviews`, `UserWatchList`, and `UserWatchedList` subviews to display the information that the user stored in the app.

 [Details][phase-four]

 ### Bonus Features (TBD)
-- [ ] "Watched" button and "Would Watch" button
+- [x] "Watched" button and "Would Watch" button
-- [ ] Pagination/infinite scroll
+- [x] Pagination/infinite scroll
 - [ ] Multiple sessions/session management
 - [ ] Typeahead search bar